 At a Global Leadership Summit, in recent years, Bill Hybels discussed the sensitive issue of succession planning.
 In typical Hybels style, he addressed it boldly, challenging leaders to[...]

 The challenge of pastoral succession is a topic of increasing interest for good reason.
 In the next decade we will see an unprecedented number of pastors hitting retirement age.
-In a recent study by Barna Research, we learn that the the average age of pastors has increased by 10 years over the last 25 years and is currently age 54.
+In a recent study by Barna Research, we learn that the average age of pastors has increased by 10 years over the last 25 years and is currently age 54.
 In 2017, only 1 of 7 pastors are under age 40.
 In some denominations, the age is even higher.
 For example, one denomination, using Auxano’s new pastoral succession toolbox, has a much higher average age than the national norm–40% of it’s pastors are over age 60!

-But rather than focusing on the stats of pastoral succession and the coming wave of aging pastors, let’s take a closer look of what happens if we don’t “get succession right.”
-As a reader you are most likely aware that pastoral succession is a challenging emotional topic to address for many church leaders.
+But rather than focusing on the stats of pastoral succession and the coming wave of aging pastors, let’s take a closer look at what happens if we don’t “get succession right.”
+As a reader you are most likely aware that pastoral succession is a challenging and emotional topic to address for many church leaders.
 The purpose of this article is to wave a red flag with a spirit that says, “We must have this conversation.”
 For many church leaders that conversation needs to happen sooner than later.
 What really is at stake if a senior pastor fails to pass the baton to the next senior pastor?
 What kind of loss will a church experience if it doesn’t lovingly address this crucial topic at the right time?

 To capture the weight of the crisis, I will cover eight costs: four through the personal lens of the pastor himself and four through the lens of the congregation and the resulting broader impact.